Adoria298/sophistication/Trade Implementation.md

 ## Description

 Trade is a connection between structures that creates a random visual image representing a trader, which goes between predefined structures.
 A trade network is represented by coloured lines over tiles that these "traders" move along, in either direction.
+After implementing traders, I(adoria298) feel that traders are made better by their randomness, so they have not been implemented as of 2019-07-29.
 Upon a structure upgrade, the traders may also upgrade, for example plains/nomads -> villages/merchants -> towns/trains in the default mod.
 The speed a trader moves at may also change, generally increasing, upon a trader upgrade.

 ## Representation by Mods